Germany–Ukraine relations: Merkel era

+Scholz era

-In December 2021, Germany blocked arms supplies to Ukraine during the 2021–2022 Russo-Ukrainian crisis.
-In January 2022, Ukraine's foreign minister Dmytro Kuleba criticises the German governments for upholding the long-standing policy of not sending weapons into conflict regions.
+In December 2021 four days after Merkel had left office, Germany blocked arms supplies to Ukraine during the 2021–2022 Russo-Ukrainian crisis.
+In January 2022 after new chancellor Olaf Scholz had blocked an Estonian shipment of German-made arms to Ukraine, Ukraine's foreign minister Dmytro Kuleba criticised the German government for upholding the long-standing policy of not sending weapons into conflicted regions.
 Germany had stopped such exports to Ukraine in 2014.
 He stressed that while he respects Germany's reasoning for upholding their policy in reference to their past he "could not agree to it".
 Also in January, the German ambassador to Ukraine Anka Feldhusen was summoned to Ukraine's foreign ministry over comments by German navy chief Kay-Achim Schönbach; vice admiral Schönbach resigned as a result.
 Germany offered 5,000 helmets to Ukraine.
 The offer was ridiculed and the transfer was delayed.
 In February, Annalena Baerbock as a representative of Germany's foreign ministry requested German citizens to urgently leave Ukraine as Russia poised to invade Ukraine, Furthermore, after G7 meeting, she assured the united support by the group for Ukraine.

-On February 26, Germany abandoned a long-standing policy of never sending weapons to conflict zones; it increased its support for Ukraine's fight against Russia, approving arms transfers to Kyiv in a policy reversal and agreeing to block Moscow's access to the SWIFT interbank system.
+On February 26, 2022 (two days after the 2022 Russian invasion of Ukraine had begun) Germany abandoned a long-standing policy of never sending weapons to conflict zones; it increased its support for Ukraine's fight against Russia, approving arms transfers to Kyiv in a policy reversal and agreeing to block Moscow's access to the SWIFT interbank system.
+Germany has provided tens of billions of dollars in aid to Ukraine.
 In April 2022, Ukraine rejected a request for an official visit by German President Frank-Walter Steinmeier who is widely perceived in Ukraine as being pro-Russian owing to his support for Nord Stream 2 and past comments accusing NATO of "warmongering".

 In April 2022, Germany committed to sending armored anti-aircraft systems and armored vehicles to Ukraine.
 The first three Flakpanzer Gepard arrived in Ukraine on 25 July 2022.
-Thirty Gepards were delievered until 20 September 2022.
+Thirty Gepards were delivered until 20 September 2022.
 In May 2022, the German government committed to send seven PzH 2000 artillery pieces to Ukraine, with five more from the Dutch government.
 Ukrainian troops arrived in Germany five days later for training and the Ukrainian government subsequently placed an order to purchase a further 100 PzH 2000 howitzers from Germany.
 In January 2023, the German government resisted pressure from its NATO allies, especially the United States and Poland, to agree to provide Leopard 2 battle tanks to Ukraine, however it eventually agreed to send the tanks and also allowed Poland to send its Leopard 2 tanks.

+Merz era

+Following defense-related constitutional reforms to the German balanced budget amendment enacted during the transition between the end of the Scholz cabinet and the beginning of the Merz cabinet, Friedrich Merz announced that all range-based limitations on German weaponry delivered to Ukraine were removed, allowing for Ukraine to use German weaponry for long-range attacks on Russian soil.